LLM Configuration

 from neograph import node

-# DeepSeek for creative decomposition (no structured output support)@node(output=Claims, prompt='rw/decompose', model='reason', llm_config={"temperature": 0.9, "output_strategy": "json_mode"})def decompose(topic: RawText) -> Claims: ...
+# DeepSeek for creative decomposition (no structured output support)@node(outputs=Claims, prompt='rw/decompose', model='reason', llm_config={"provider_kwargs": {"temperature": 0.9}, "output_strategy": "json_mode"})def decompose(topic: RawText) -> Claims: ...

-# Gemini for precise classification (native structured output)@node(output=ClassifiedClaims, prompt='rw/classify', model='fast', llm_config={"temperature": 0, "output_strategy": "structured"})def classify(decompose: Claims) -> ClassifiedClaims: ...
+# Gemini for precise classification (native structured output)@node(outputs=ClassifiedClaims, prompt='rw/classify', model='fast', llm_config={"provider_kwargs": {"temperature": 0}, "output_strategy": "structured"})def classify(decompose: Claims) -> ClassifiedClaims: ...

-pipeline = construct_from_module(sys.modules[__name__])Strategies in gather/execute modes
+pipeline = construct_from_module(sys.modules[__name__])Strategies in agent/act modes

 "structured": a separatewith_structured_outputcall parses the final answer"json_mode"/"text": the last message in the tool loop is parsed directly as JSON

-@node(mode='gather', output=ResearchResult, prompt='rw/research', model='reason', tools=[Tool(name="search", budget=5)], llm_config={"output_strategy": "json_mode"})def research(query: SearchQuery) -> ResearchResult: ...Backward compatibility
+@node(mode='agent', outputs=ResearchResult, prompt='rw/research', model='reason', tools=[Tool(name="search", budget=5)], llm_config={"output_strategy": "json_mode"})def research(query: SearchQuery) -> ResearchResult: ...Backward compatibility

 | Callback | Accepted parameters |